Futuboard/Futuboard/restore_terminals.md

-## Fast dev environment setup, if using VS Code
+## Fast dev environment setup, if using VS Code'

+1. Have Node, Python and Docker installed.
+2. Make a virtual environment (.venv) for the backend, and install all pip packages from requirements.txt.
+The process is described in the README.
-1. Install [Restore Terminals](https://marketplace.visualstudio.com/items?itemName=EthanSK.restore-terminals) extension in VS Code.
+3. Install [Restore Terminals](https://marketplace.visualstudio.com/items?itemName=EthanSK.restore-terminals) extension in VS Code.
-2. Add following content to .vscode/restore-terminals.json:
+4. Add following content to .vscode/restore-terminals.json:
-3. When opening VS Code, Restore Terminals will automatically open terminals and start all services.
-You can also run them by opening the context menu (Ctrl + Shift + P) and selecting "Restore Terminals".
-The "websocket" terminal will crash on the very first run, but can be fixed by just running the last command again after the Python dependencies are installed.
+5. When opening VS Code, Restore Terminals will automatically open terminals and start all services.

 Windows: